-A comparison of the PGG data for benzene and toluene with the LDR levels for non-wastewater indicates that the concentration of benzene in the mixed material likely complies with the LDR treatment standards; however, the measured concentrations of toluene were greater than the LDR and samples were not analyzed for acetone or methanol.
-In order to ensure that there are no data gaps and to provide data to demonstrate compliance with LDRs, Emerald and FMF submitted a waste characterization plan, which was approved by EPA and Ecology, which proposed the following analyses:
+A comparison of the PGG data for benzene and toluene with the LDR levels for non-wastewater indicates that the concentration of benzene in the mixed material likely complies with the LDR; however, the measured concentrations of toluene were greater than the LDR and samples were not analyzed for acetone or methanol.
+In order to ensure that there are no data gaps and to provide data to demonstrate compliance with the PDLs and the LDRs, Emerald and FMF submitted a Waste Characterization Plan, which was approved by EPA and Ecology that proposed the following analyses:

 - Volatile Organic Compounds, Method EPA SW8260C

 - o toluene

 - o benzene

 - o acetone

+- o acrylonitrile

 - Volatile Organic Compounds, Method EPA SW8015C

+- methanol

+- Total and TCLP Metals, EPA Method SW6010C

+- o cobalt

+- SVOC, EPA Method SW8270D

+- 2,4-dinitrotoluene

+- o 2,6-dinitrotoluene

+- o 4-methylphenol

-- o methanol
+- o naphthalene

+- Polychlorinated Biphenyls (PCBs), Method EPA 8082A

 - Total solids, EPA Method SM2540G-97

 - pH, EPA Method 9045D

-LAI collected and analyzed 17 grab samples of the mixed material.
-The data from the waste characterization are presented, on an as-received basis 19, in Table B-4 in Appendix B. The concentrations of acetone, benzene, toluene, and methanol indicate that the concentrations in the mixed material are likely below the PDL and LDR treatment standards.
+LAI collected and analyzed 18 grab samples of the mixed material.
+The analytical results are presented, on an as-received basis, in Table B-3 in Appendix B, and indicate that the concentrations of the chemicals of concern in the mixed material are likely below the PDLs and the LDR treatment standards.

 The IWBS are the only component of the mixed material that is alleged to carry RCRA waste codes, although these chemicals are not present above the detection limits in the IWBS.
 Emerald regularly collected and analyzed 323 samples of the IWBS for various constituents on a monthly, quarterly, or annual basis from January 1998 through April 2015.
 All of this data is summarized in Table A-1 (Appendix A) and illustrates the uniformity of the waste.
-Ecology developed preliminary delisting levels for the IWBS based on PDLs and TCLP-PDLs using EPA's Hazardous Waste Delisting Risk Assessment Software and provided them to Emerald20.
-As noted above, toluene was detected in one sample of IWBS between 1998 and 2014 at a concentration of 69 micrograms per kilogram (ppb), which is below the Newaukum Prairie PDL of 3.39E+10 ppb, the TCLP-PDL, multiplied by 20 in accordance with the rule of 20, of 2.50E+06 ppb, and the RCRA land disposal treatment standard of 10 milligrams per kilogram (ppm).
-Benzene was not detected during this time period.
+Ecology developed preliminary delisting levels for the IWBS based on PDLs and TCLP-PDLs using EPA's